mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 11. Modifying outputs

-Open the downloaded `feature-table.tsv` in Excel, remove the first raw and save changes.
+Open the downloaded `feature-table.tsv` in Excel, remove the first raw, and change the name in cell A2 from `#OTU` ID to `OTU` and save changes.

 <details>
   <summary>Help here</summary>